fulcradynamics/create-a-custom-gpt/README.md

 ### GPT Instructions

 Instructions allow you to influence the behavior of your custom GPT.
-You can copy & paste the following starter instructions into the **Instructions** text box and edit them to your own liking:
+You can copy & paste the following starter instructions into the **Instructions** text box and edit them to your own liking.

 ```
 [to be determined]